MikeWise2718/CampSim/readme.md

   - json outout and input
   - python version based on pandas

+- Scene data out of linkcloud
+  - Room networks into BuildingMan and components
+  - Garage networks into Garage Man
+  - Eliminate graph scene selectors - at least for MSFT and EB, leave for tests

 - Fix LinkCloud violation of model managee initialization in object refresh
   - need a fragline variant that doesn't create objects, but just returns a linked list of fragmented lines